remkos/rads/README.md

 ## Version History
 Following is a history of releases on GitHub, newest to oldest.

+### v4.1.0
+* Numerous updates to the database: removed obsolete variables, updated several, introduced new variables.
+* New handling off "long options".
+For example: can now use either --var=VAR or --var VAR (without = symbol).

 ### v4.0.3
 * Improvements to rads_add_surface; new landmask based on GSHHG 2.3.4 introduced.
 * Fixed scaling of water_vapor_rad in rads_gen_j1; affected only cycles 1-283.